delisma/component-accordion/README.md

 Hydrogen components require [Cash](https://kenwheeler.github.io/cash/) to work properly.
 Cash is a lightweight jQuery alternative and will eventually be phased out of Hydrogen in favour of vanilla JavaScript.

 This component module contains the following in the `dist` folder:
-- the component's code that is imported by @hydrogen-design-system/system
+- the component's code that is imported by `@hydrogen-design-system/system`
 - a versioned, isolated copy of the component that can be used independently of the system, either imported by a Sass project, or pulled as compiled CSS

 This component currently supports the following markup and/or frameworks:
 - HTML
 - [Twig](https://twig.symfony.com/)

-* Please ensure that work on this component updates all supported markup where possible.
+**Please ensure that work on this component updates all supported markup where possible.**

 ## Contributing

-The core code for this component can be found in:
+The code for this component can be found in:
-- src/markup/
+- `src/markup/`
-- src/scripts/
+- `src/scripts/`
-- src/styles/_component-accordion.scss
+- `src/styles/`

 You will need:
 - [Node](https://nodejs.org/en/)